Best Places to Visit in Tangier

 0

-Explore the city: rich heritage and iconic sites
+Rich heritage and iconic sites

 Tangier's rich heritage

-Kasbah
+The Kasbah

-Cape Spartel
+Ras Spartel

 Just a short drive from the city, Ras Spartel is a natural wonder.
 Here, the Atlantic Ocean meets the Mediterranean Sea in a stunning display of natural beauty.
 Visitors can enjoy the panoramic views, visit the historic lighthouse, and admire the magnificent cliffs.

-Caves of Hercules: Legend and mystery
+The Caves of Hercules: Myth and Mystery

-Commissary Gardens
+Mofawadiya Gardens

 American Legation Museum